Alexander Calder: Career

-In 1963, Calder settled into a new workshop, overlooking the valley of the Lower Chevrière to Saché in Indre-et-Loire (France).
+In 1963, Calder settled into a new workshop, overlooking the valley of the Lower Chevrière to the village of Saché in Indre-et-Loire (France).
 He donated to the town a sculpture, which since 1974 has been situated in the town square.
 Throughout his artistic career, Calder named many of his works in French, regardless of where they were destined for eventual display.

 In 1966, Calder published his Autobiography with Pictures with the help of his son-in-law, Jean Davidson.

 Calder died unexpectedly in November 1976 of a heart attack, shortly after the opening of a major retrospective show at the Whitney Museum in New York.

 Artistic work

 Sculpture

 In Paris in 1926, Calder began to create his Cirque Calder, a miniature circus fashioned from wire, cloth, string, rubber, cork, and other found objects.
+He likened his use of these miscellaneous objects, often old or discarded, to Kurt Schwitters' use of found objects in his artwork, describing Schwitter's Merz as the "[rejected], what is cast off".
 Designed to be transportable (it grew to fill five large suitcases), the circus was presented on both sides of the Atlantic.
 Soon, his Cirque Calder (on view at the Whitney Museum of American Art at present) became popular with the Parisian avant-garde.
 He also invented wire sculpture, or "drawing in space", and in 1929 had his first solo show of these sculptures in Paris at Galerie Billiet.
 Hi!, in the collection of the Honolulu Museum of Art, is an early example of the artist's wire sculpture.
 The painter Jules Pascin, a friend from the cafes of Montparnasse, wrote the preface to the catalog.

 A visit to Piet Mondrian's studio in 1930, where he was impressed by the environment-as-installation, "shocked" him into fully embracing abstract art, toward which he had already been tending.